bbeizer/AlumniNet/README.md

 The features that are available for students to interact with Brandeis alumni through our platform are as follows:

-• All_Users: A directory that lists all users both alumni and students that are affiliated with the platform
+• All_Users: A directory that lists all users, both alumni and students, that are affiliated with the platform.

-•Conversations: A messaging chat feature where students can chat with alumni about topics of interest as a DM
+•Conversations: A messaging chat feature where students can chat with alumni about topics of interest as a DM.

 • Community Forum: A global forum where users can start threads about popular topics of interest and/or questions that can be answered by alumni to